ThanetPi/pyTecanEx/README.md

 ### Program shortcut:

 The shortcut of pyTecanEx can be made using the pyshortcuts package already listed in the environmental file.
 For the instructions, please visit https://github.com/newville/pyshortcuts.
+The icon image is provided in the image folder of this repository.